Vera Hingorani

-Vera Hingorani (23 December 1924 – 23 April 2018) was an Indian gynaecologist, obstetrician, and medical writer who was a professor and head of the department of gynaecology and obstetrics at the All India Institute of Medical Sciences.
+Vera Hingorani (23 December 1924 – 23 April 2018) was an Indian obstetrician and gynaecologist who served as Professor and Head of the Department of Obstetrics and Gynaecology at the All India Institute of Medical Sciences, New Delhi.
+She was a Fellow of the National Academy of Medical Sciences and the Royal College of Obstetricians and Gynaecologists, and received the Padma Shri in 1984.